 Please read carefully and print off a copy of this agreement between you and Mindfulness in Schools Project (MiSP) for future reference.
 By applying and completing the Teach .b Foundations course you are confirming your agreement to be bound by these terms and conditions.

-1.1 At all times, MiSP remains the owner of the intellectual property of the .b Foundations courses and the accompanying course materials.
-You may not modify, adapt, copy, reproduce, re-publish, translate, make available, disseminate or distribute in anyway any of the Materials provided on the course and made available online via the Teachers’ Network other than as covered in 1.3.
+1.1.
+At all times, MiSP remains the owner of the intellectual property of the .b Foundations courses and the accompanying course materials.
+You may not modify, adapt (including teaching the course through online platforms), copy, reproduce, re-publish, translate, make available, disseminate or distribute in anyway any of the Materials provided on the course and made available online via the Teachers’ Network other than as covered in 1.3.

 1.2.
 No course or course materials, nor any part thereof may be reproduced, stored or transmitted in any form or by any means without the prior written permission of MiSP.

 1.3.
 You may seek permission from MiSP to translate the materials for your own personal teaching and on acceptance of the terms and conditions laid out in MiSP’s Personal Translation Agreement.